REQUEST FOR PROPOSALS

 Consultants/Agencies must provide complete contact details in their applications.

-Shortlisted applicant(s) will be notified by 30 June 2021 and should expect to begin work as soon as possible.
+Shortlisted applicant(s) will be notified by end August and should expect to begin work as soon as possible.

 Any questions concerning this assignment should be directed to

 Mostafa Al Amir, Procurement Senior Officer contact: 01067922282

 Deadline for offer submission